JNOSQL/jnosql-book/en/part4/chapter4_5.md

 }
 ```

-In case of a validation problem in the project, an ArtemisValidationException will be thrown.
+In case of a validation problem in the project, an ConstraintViolationException will be thrown.

 ```java
  Person person = Person.builder()